Creating Detailed Roofs for Clubhouse Model Using SketchUp

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Now, as we look into this model, we can see that we have different materials that are on the exterior and that same material is on the inside.
-We want to make a line around this so that way it separates the two.
-I could do right click intersect face with model and then click my h key to hide and then erase and erase.
+Now, as we look into this model, we can see that we have different materials on the exterior, and that same material is on the inside.
+We want to make a line around this so that it separates the two.
+I could right-click and choose Intersect Faces with Model, then press my H key to hide, and erase those edges.

-And now I have a material here and material here.
-Now if I wanted to paint the exterior roof a different color and then the interior paint a different color, that gives us the option.
-I'll do the same on this side, intersect face with model, delete the inside portions.
+And now I have a material here and a material here.
+Now, if I wanted to paint the exterior roof a different color and then the interior a different color, that gives us the option.
+I'll do the same on this side: Intersect Faces with Model and delete the inside portions.

-So I will double click into this group, push pull all the way till it's on face, do the same roof overhangs 36.
+So I will double-click into this group, Push/Pull all the way until it snaps to the face.
+Do the same roof overhangs—36.
 You know what?
 I think that's a little too long.
-Let's, let's undo that.
+Let's undo that.

-Let's make this one 18 and then this side 12 and then this side 18.
-That way this creates a lot cleaner of a detail up against here.
-Again, I will intersect with this, intersect this with this face with model.
+Let's make this one 18, then this side 12, and then this side 18.
+That way this creates a much cleaner detail up against here.
+Again, I will Intersect this with this face using Intersect Faces with Model.

 Learn SketchUp